zuplo/money-api-example/README.md

 ZUPLO_API_KEY=zpka_...
 ```

-## Step 5 - Update the Environment Variables of your Web-App
+## Step 5 - Update the Environment Variables in Vercel

 Now that you have all the environment variables of your account, you can update the environment variables in Vercel to make your web-app work.